Fall camino packing list

 Weather layers

-• 1x raincoat (A good quality one!
+• 1x Raincoat (A good quality one!
 The winds can be too strong for a poncho and you can pack the contents of your bag into a dry-bag)

-• 1x warm layer (this can also be a puffer jacket)
+• 1x Warm layer (This can also be a puffer jacket)

 Footwear

-• 1x pair of sandals (For off-trail, showers, dorms.
+• 1x Pair of sandals (For off-trail, showers, dorms.
 The less bulky the better.
 I wear mine with socks in the fall.)

-Toiletries packed in this bag (6.5”x7.5”) (decant because you de-can, and opt for solid toiletries when possible.)
+(decant because you de-can, and opt for solid toiletries when possible.)

 See my post about packing your entire teeth kit in a bite guard case here.